 Not satisfied with the conduct and result of the election, APD filed an undated complaint with NEC alleging: (1) that before the votes were counted on election day, Hon.
-Eugene F. Kpakar pronounced winning 26,000 votes from Foyah alone; of the records of the counts from Districts 1 and 4 were (2) that many unstamped by NEC officials which it felt violated the election laws making 1,500 votes invalid; (3) the hearing Officer was seen in the tally room working along with the data clerk reading results for entry into the computer; (4) the Magistrate and Assistant Magistrate were absent from the tallying, center leaving the Hearing Officer in charge of tallying against the electoral Laws; and (5) that election Magistrate refused to give the APD's agent a complaint form.
+Eugene F. Kpakar pronounced winning 26,000 votes from Foyah alone; (2) that many of the records of the counts from Districts 1 and 4 were unstamped by NEC officials which it felt violated the election laws making 1,500 votes invalid; (3) the hearing Officer was seen in the tally room working along with the data clerk reading results for entry into the computer; (4) the Magistrate and Assistant Magistrate were absent from the tallying, center leaving the Hearing Officer in charge of tallying against the electoral Laws; and (5) that election Magistrate refused to give the APD's agent a complaint form.

-On January 5, 2015, the Chief Hearing Officer cited the parties for commencement investigation into APD's complaint.
-The records also show that the of the APD in presenting its side of the case, qualified four witnesses but only four witnesses in persons of Hamzat V. Sheriff two of the and Alhaji Dukuly testified for Petitioner and now Appellant.
-APD then rested and submitted case to argument after admitting into evidence documents its side of the marked as exhibits P/1-P/4 in bulk to include the stamped and unstamped records of the counts.
+On January 5, 2015, the Chief Hearing Officer cited the parties for commencement of the investigation into APD's complaint.
+The records also show that the APD in presenting its side of the case, qualified four witnesses but only two of the four witnesses in persons of Hamzat V. Sheriff and Alhaji Dukuly testified for Petitioner and now Appellant.
+APD then rested and submitted its side of the case to argument after admitting into evidence documents marked as exhibits P/1-P/4 in bulk to include the stamped and unstamped records of the counts.